michael2012z/BitBible/markdown/Etheridge/files/1Cor.md

 23. If then all the church be assembled, and all of you speak with tongues, and the ignorant, or those who believe not enter, will they not say you are insane?

-24. And if all should prophesy, and there come in to you the ignorant, or of those who believe not, he is convictedOr, searched. by you all, and reproved by you all;
+24. And if all should prophesy, and there come in to you the ignorant, or of those who believe not, he is convicted

 25. and the secrets of his heart are revealed; and then will he fall upon his face and worship Aloha, and say, Truly Aloha is in you.